Faces and maximizer subsets of highest weight modules: Application 1: Weights of simple highest weight modules

 \section{Application 1: Weights of simple highest weight modules}

-We now apply the above results and techniques to show one of the main applications in this paper: namely, to compute the weights of simple modules $L(\lambda)$ (as in Theorem \ref{Twtgvm}).
-We then discuss the more involved question of computing the weight multiplicities in $L(\lambda)$ - see Theorem \ref{Twcf}.
+In this section, we use the above results and techniques to compute the support of various highest weight modules.
+We then discuss the more involved question of computing the weight multiplicities in $L(\lambda)$; see Theorem \ref{Twcf}.

 \begin{proof}[Proof of Theorem \ref{Twtgvm}] Note that if $\vla = M(\lambda,J')$, then the first and third expressions in Equation \eqref{Ewtgvm} are equal by \cite[\S 9.4]{H3}.
 We now show a cyclic chain of inclusions: